-Actually, the publishing business is not-for-profit.
-New Escapologist makes no money and never did.
+Actually, the publishing of New Escapologist is not-for-profit.
+It makes no money and never did.
 You can escape by embracing minimalism, embracing the Epicurean pleasures, and learning how to handle money.
-New Escapologist Issue Three: the Practicalities Issue and the book Escape Everything! are sources of information on how you can escape.
+New Escapologist Issue 3: the Practicalities Issue and the book Escape Everything! are sources of information on how you can escape.

-Isn’t it better to try to change the world’s shortcomings than escape them?
+Isn’t it better to change the world’s shortcomings than escape them?

 What would I do if I didn’t go to work?

 There are many options.
-Escapologists have reported enjoying travel, charity work, political activism, cottage industry, dedication to an art or craft, physical challenges, autodidactism, and decadent laziness.
+Escapologists have reported enjoying travel, charity work, political activism, cottage industry, dedication to an art or craft, physical challenges, autodidactism, and harmless laziness.
 To help answer this question in a sarcastic level of detail, our editor Mr. Wringham keeps an online diary to document a post-escape life.
 There is also a chapter dedicated to answering this question in Escape Everything!